 - Serious Golfers: You can tell the serious golfers right off the bat.
 They have their cute golf skirts, polos and/or pullover and sneakers on.
 They don’t care about anything but watching the tournament.

 I loved my outfit!
 I felt like it was very me and very golf appropriate.
 We did a lot of standing, but we did buy chairs to sit, so I never had an issue wearing a dress.
-There’s also stand throughout the course, so rarely did I see someone sitting on the grass.
+There’s also stands throughout the course, so rarely did I see someone sitting on the grass.
 I debated bringing a jacket or not but I am so glad I did because it was pretty chilly until about noon.
-Below are 5 things I definitely recommend wearing/bringing.

 - Sneakers: I saw a lot of girls wearing sandals, but we did SO much walking I’m so glad I went with sneakers.
 It also rained the night before so sneakers were helpful to avoid any muddy areas (which were minimal because of the immaculate grounds).